 The CineMate 130 features the Bose ADAPTiQ Audio Calibration System which customizes the CineMate 130 sound output to the acoustics of your listening environment for optimal sound quality.

-The CineMate 130 SoundTouch feature allows you to stream music over a Wi-Fi network, and will give you access to radio stations from around the world.
+The CineMate 130 SoundTouch feature allows you to stream music over a Wi-Fi network and will give you access to radio stations from around the world.
 You also get access to your popular music streaming services including Pandora, Spotify and iHeartRadio.
-To enable SoundTouch, you will need a Wi-Fi adaptor which is sold separately.
+To enable SoundTouch, you will need a Wi-Fi adaptor that is sold separately.

 Important note: I was recently made aware of a “no sound output” issue with the HDMI-CEC feature between the Bose 130 and a Samsung smart TV (I wasn’t told the model) using the SoundTouch feature with an HDMI connection between the two systems.
 The individual with this problem was told by Bose customer support to use a digital optical cable instead of an HDMI cable to solve this problem.

-The included remote control is an IR universal type which controls the soundbar and can be programmed to control you other A/V components.
+The included remote control is an IR universal type which controls the soundbar and can be programmed to control your other A/V components.